awaregroup/awareutils/doc/decisions.md

 - `img` (vs `img|image`)
 - `col` (vs `col|color|colour`)
 - `fidx` to refer to the frame index (as opposed to `fidx|idx|i|index` etc.)

+### Threading

+So generally you get some nice performance gains if your main thread isn't blocked decoding/encoding frames/video.
+Turns out, OpenCV in threads is painful, because it insists on it all being in the same thread.
+So, comments on our threading solution:

+1. Can handle setting up/tearing down resources from within the thread, as well as running the tasks.
+1. We need to handle user input during the running (e.g. interactions in the OpenCV GUI).
+1. I don't want code that's hard to understand with weird race conditions, even if it's a bit faster.
+And, I've written a bunch like this while developing it!
+Simple is best.
+1. Generally, we're only wanting to do one task in the thread e.g. the main loop generates an image, and we want to hand off the writing of it to a video so we don't block the main loop.
+We don't want to process a big backlog or anything like that ... just do one thing in the background, and report back.
+Given the above comments about simplicity (and things I've tried that fail for various reasons), it's better to explcitly only handle a single task at a time (instead of e.g. a loop and handle multiple items, or handing, or purging it etc.)

+I tried various approaches (with queues etc.) but often got hung up on the second point (allowing a task to kill the thread at some later point we don't know) or keeping it simple - I often got stuck in race conditions e.g. "Ah, we get stuck waiting for an item of the queue here if X happens".
+It was painful.
+So, instead we keep things simple as per `awareutils.vision.threading.Threadable`.
+The main secret sauce is having custom events we act on, but whose wait can be interrupted by a single 'stopping' event.
+This way, we don't get hung up waiting when we should be closing (and in a simpler fashion than e.g. adding a 'stop' task onto the end of a queue and hoping nothing blocks before then).
+If the amount of time writing/debugging the code is anything to go by (after finishing thinking about it) then this was a good move - it largely worked first time it was written, with no thread-related problems.
+Hopefully this proves true in terms of extending and maintaining the code.